-Canon 1D Mark IV versus Panasonic FZ2000
+Canon 1D Mark IV vs Panasonic FZ2000

 The Canon EOS-1D Mark IV and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were revealed to the public, respectively, in October 2009 and September 2016.
 The 1D Mark IV is a DSLR, while the FZ2000 is a fixed lens compact.
 The cameras are based on an APS-H (1D Mark IV) and an one-inch (FZ2000) sensor.
-The Canon has a resolution of 16 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 16 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is considerably smaller (43 percent) than the Canon 1D Mark IV.
 It is worth mentioning in this context that the 1D Mark IV is splash and dust resistant, while the FZ2000 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ2000 has a lens built in, whereas the 1D Mark IV is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D Mark IV and their specifications in the Canon EF Lens Catalog.